• Skip to main content

 How do Debt Collection Agencies work?

-2. “Debt Buyers” -Debt buyers buy debt which is deemed unrecoverable.
-Debt buyers buy unpaid accounts by paying pennies on the dollar and readily agree to settle the debt even if a lower payment is offered.
+2. “Debt Buyers” -Debt buyers buy debt that is deemed unrecoverable.
+Debt buyers buy unpaid accounts by paying pennies on the dollar and readily agree to settle the debt even if a way-lower payment is offered.

 3. “Collection Lawyers“: Unlike Collection Agencies, they do not have a single collections approach for all accounts.
 They study each case, give a customized solution and quote a fee accordingly.